FREE Shipping on orders over $899

 7. Hypertension

-High blood pressure can damage the walls of your arteries, causing them to harden and narrow, making it difficult for blood to flow.
+High blood pressure can damage artery walls, causing them to harden and narrow, making it difficult for blood to flow.

 Treatments and solutions

 Treatment for poor circulation depends on the underlying cause.
-Below are some treatment options and lifestyle changes that may improve blood circulation.
+Below are some treatment options and lifestyle changes that can improve blood circulation.

 Lifestyle Changes

 1. Regular Exercise : Exercise helps improve circulation by strengthening the heart and blood vessels.
-Activities such as walking, swimming, and bicycling are especially beneficial.
+Activities such as walking, swimming, and cycling are especially beneficial.

 2. Healthy Diet : A diet rich in fruits, vegetables, whole grains, and lean proteins can improve vascular health.
 Avoid processed foods and foods high in saturated fats.

-3. Hydration : Drinking enough water is crucial to keep your blood fluid and prevent clots from forming.
+3. Hydration : Drinking enough water is crucial to keep blood flowing and prevent clots from forming.

-4. Quit Smoking : Quitting smoking is one of the best things you can do to improve your circulation and overall health.
+4. Quit Smoking : Quitting tobacco is one of the best things you can do to improve your circulation and overall health.

 5. Weight Control : Maintaining a healthy weight reduces the burden on the circulatory system and decreases the risk of obesity-related diseases.